 What do I need to complete an application

-To renew a licence you must complete the application form and provide all relevant supporting documentation as follows:
+To renew a triennial certificate you must complete the application form and provide all relevant supporting documentation as follows:

 - complete all of the relevant sections of the application form

 - an Australian police check (not more than three months old)

 - current copy of your Professional Indemnity and Fidelity Insurance Coverage from the Professional Indemnity and Fidelity Master Policy